- Antonia Bird

 - Release Date

 Amid the cast was Carlyle, whose popularity had soared since Trainspotting and The Full Monty, making him a bankable star.
 The actor suggested that Bird take over directing duties after working with her on both Priest and Face (friends, eventually Bird and Carlyle would own the production company together, 4Way Pictures Ltd.).
-And after 10 days of negotiations with the studio, Bird arrived on the set at Barrandov studios in Prague and found the minuscule facilities indefensible.
+And after ten days of negotiations with the studio, Bird arrived on the set at Barrandov Studios in Prague and found the minuscule facilities indefensible.
 She called the working conditions “horrible” and defended Manchievski, suggesting he couldn’t be solely to blame.
-The production under Bird’s helm wrapped with a budget of $12 million, but the studio continued to tamper with the final cut in post-production, adding what Bird called “superfluous” expository bookend narration and comic quotes at the beginning.
+The production under Bird’s helm wrapped with a budget of $12 million, but the studio continued to tamper with the final cut in post-production, adding what Bird called “superfluous” expository bookend narration and silly quotes at the beginning.
 “There’s this disease of thinking your audience is stupid,” she told an interviewer, “and they’re not.”
-Bird’s outlook, both her views on Hollywood and, by extension, her critique of the Manifest Destiny-driven American consumer culture, would work its way into the film’s themes and subtext in unsubtle, but no less welcomed, ways.
+Bird’s outlook, both her views on Hollywood and, by extension, her critique of the Manifest Destiny-driven American consumer culture, would work its way into the film’s themes and subtext in unsubtle but no less welcomed ways.